back

 Suppose you’re struck by a financial windfall.
 You’ve just been awarded a major bonus for the hard work you put in at your job, or you’ve just received the tax refund of your dreams.
 It is incredibly tempting to use that cash to treat yourself.
 But if you are serious about aggressively tackling your debt, that money should be used to pay your credit card balances.

-The journey does not necessarily end with paying off your debt.
+While you may aim to pay off your credit card in full, there’s still more work to be done afterward.
 It is essential to rebuild your credit score and learn how to use credit responsibly moving forward.
 What you once thought was an average credit card balance is perhaps something that led to your debt becoming unmanageable in the first place.

 If you decide to begin using credit cards again after paying off your debt, we advise you to keep your credit utilization as low as you can.
 Paying off your credit card balance in full every month will save you a significant amount of money on interest and ensure that you never end up deep in debt again.